anas1412/cyberia-chan/README.md

 Todo
 -----
+* Fix the scroll down for new messages

-* Popup for Private Messaging
+* Add Private Messaging
+* Add the news board
 *	Bug fixes
 *	UI Improvements